 What is it?

-The 3MT competition is for higher degree research candidates enrolled in the PhD, EdD, or SJD programmes.
+The 3MT competition is for higher degree research candidates enrolled in the PhD, EdD, SJD and DHSc programmes.
 The competition challenges candidates to present a compelling oration on their thesis and its significance in just three minutes in language appropriate to an intelligent but non-specialist audience.
 This presentation should address the following questions:

 - What are you researching?

 - What are the values or outcomes of your research?

 Through this competition, candidates will gain valuable experience in discussing and communicating effectively to a wide variety of audiences, both academic and non-academic, including the wider community.

 3MT is not an exercise in trivialising or 'dumbing-down' research but forces students to consolidate their ideas and crystallise their research discoveries.